jessewaites/piratebroadcast.github.io/_posts/2016-12-24-text-to-speech-demo-in-javascript.md

 show_related_posts: false
 square_related: recommend-wolf
 ---
-<p>Here's a demo of the experimental "SpeechSynthesisUtterance" interface of the Web Speech API.
+<p>Here's a demo of the experimental "Speech Synthesis" interface of the Web Speech API.
 It should be noted that this does not currently work on mobile devices.</p>

   <label for="rate">Select a Voice:</label>